abdullahsumbal/pc-shutdown-listener/README.md

 ### 3. Create Firebase Firestore database

-> Add collection and document as shown in the image (first and second) below.
+> Add collection and document as shown in the image (first image) below.
 The python script uses these exact values.
-Also change the rules to allow read and write (third image)
+Also change the rules to allow read and write (2nd image)

 ![pc_state](images/image1.PNG)
 ![rules](images/image3.PNG)